daoquyan2003/legal-document-retrieval/README.md

 ## Model

-We traditional models such as BM25, TF-IDF and Word2Vec (combined with k-NearestNeighbors) to retrieve the most relevant articles of each question (query).
+We use traditional models such as BM25, TF-IDF and Word2Vec (combined with k-NearestNeighbors) to retrieve the most relevant articles of each question (query).

 We also utilize the output of BM25 to fine-tune the mBERT classification model. mBERT with its contextual embeddings helps extract more concise and accurate law articles.